tom-berend/jsxgraph-wrapper-typescript/README.md

 This approach is different from merely providing descriptions with a d.ts file.
 The wrapper changes the programming interface by adding a thin layer on top of JSXGraph, typically 2-3 lines per call.

-## Vanilla JavaScript ?

 Instructions for getting started with TypeScript and Webpack are below.

-But you can use the wrapper in plain JavaScript, and VSCode will still provide scaffolding (but not error checking).
-There is a sample construction in [simple.js](simple.js) and [simple.html](simple.html) to load it.
-There is no compile step.

-## Already know TypeScript:  Quick Start with NPM
+## Already know TypeScript?
+Quick Start with NPM

 ```
 npm i jsxgraph-wrapper-typescript
+npm run orbit
 ```
+Start up the index.html in the `/orbit` subdirectory.
+The source is in /orbit/orbit.ts.
+The HTML looks for the JSXGraph and KATEX libraries in `node_modules`.

 ![](./npm.png)

+Or... you can use the wrapper in plain JavaScript, and VSCode will still provide scaffolding (but not error checking).
+There is a sample construction in [simple.js](simple.js) and [simple.html](simple.html) to load it.
+There is no compile step.